CopperSpice API 1.9.2

 void QEasingCurve::setCustomType ( EasingFunction func)

-Sets a custom easing curve that is defined by the user in the function func.
-The signature of the function is qreal myEasingFunction(qreal progress), where progress and the return value is considered to be normalized between 0 and 1.
-(In some cases the return value can be outside that range) After calling this function type() will return QEasingCurve::Custom. func can not be zero.
+Sets a custom easing curve which is defined by the function func.
+The signature of the custom function must be as shown below.
+The range for progress and the return value is normalized between 0 and 1.
+The value for func can not be a nullptr.

 See also